Skip to main content

 Social workers in nonprofit leadership roles are uniquely positioned to bring about community change.
 As mission-driven organizations, nonprofits provide ideal platforms for identifying specific issues affecting a community and creating targeted programs to address them.
 While no single path exists to become a nonprofit leader, social workers can develop relevant skills that prepare them for such roles through advanced degree programs that emphasize leadership.

-The Importance of Leadership in Nonprofit Organizations
+The Importance of Nonprofit Leadership

 Effecting systemic change — work sometimes described as macro social work — requires leaders with the training to implement, manage, and evaluate complex programs as well as the knowledge and experience to influence public policy.